Free agent pass rusher Ziggy Ansah visiting Seahawks, report says

 Ansah has 48 sacks in 80 games in a career that dates to 2013, all with Detroit, including a high of 14.5 in 2015 and 12 in 2017.

-He was made a franchise tag player last year by Detroit but then played in just seven games, though making four sacks, before his season ended due to a shoulder injury that required surgery.
+He was made a franchise-tag player last year by Detroit but then played in just seven games, though making four sacks, before his season ended due to a shoulder injury that required surgery.

 The hesitancy of teams about the status of Ansah’s shoulder has certainly been a significant factor into why he is still available.

 But he visited the Ravens last week and NFL Network’s Ian Rapoport reported last Monday that Ansah should be ready for the start of the season.
 Specifically, Rapoport stated that Ansah was examined by “expert Dr. Neal ElAttrache on Monday.
 Source said the reviews were positive, his shoulder is structurally sound & he should be cleared by mid-August.
-The key is getting strength back in his shoulder.”’
+The key is getting strength back in his shoulder.”

 The Seahawks will undoubtedly spend part of Ansah’s visit examining the shoulder and making their own determination.